thacherT1D/new-angular-curriculum/10 - Building Apps/60 - Form Validation.md

 |  $dirty |  ng-dirty |   Boolean that's true if the form/input has been used. |
 |  $touched |  ng-touched |  Boolean that's true if the input has been blurred |

-## Accessing and targeting our form and inputs
+## Accessing and targeting form and inputs

-In order to use angular form validation we have to abide by the following rules
+In order to use angular form validation you have to abide by the following rules

-- We must give our form a name attribute (let's imagine a name attribute = "firstForm")
+- You must give the form a name attribute (let's imagine a name attribute = "firstForm")
-	- We can then do things like `firstForm.$valid` (which returns true or false)
+	- You can then do things like `firstForm.$valid` (which returns true or false)
-- We have to put an ng-model on each of our inputs (remember to use the dot!)
+- You have to put an ng-model on each of the inputs (remember to use the dot!)

 A couple extra things:
-- If we do not want to use the standard HTML5 validations we add `novalidate` as an attribute to our form
+- If you do not want to use the standard HTML5 validations you add `novalidate` as an attribute to the form
-- To access angular properties on our inputs we use the syntax `formName.inputName.angularProperty`.
+- To access angular properties on the inputs you use the syntax `formName.inputName.angularProperty`.
-  + We can then do things like `firstForm.username.$valid` or `firstForm.username.$error` (to see an object with any errors)
+  + You can then do things like `firstForm.username.$valid` or `firstForm.username.$error` (to see an object with any errors)

-## Styling our forms and displaying error messages:
+## Styling the forms and displaying error messages:

-It would be much nicer if we could display a message to our user and style it accordingly.
-We are going to be using bootstrap as it gives us some nice classes for validation (you can read more about them [here](http://getbootstrap.com/css/#forms-control-validation))
+It would be much nicer if you could display a message to the user and style it accordingly.
+You are going to be using bootstrap as it gives us some nice classes for validation (you can read more about them [here](http://getbootstrap.com/css/#forms-control-validation))

-In order to add a class based off of a condition we are going to be using the built in `ng-class` directive (docs are [here](https://docs.angularjs.org/api/ng/directive/ngClass).
-There are a few ways to use `ng-class`, the way we will be using it is as follows (pay close attention to the quotes!)
+In order to add a class based off of a condition you are going to be using the built in `ng-class` directive (docs are [here](https://docs.angularjs.org/api/ng/directive/ngClass).
+There are a few ways to use `ng-class`, the way you will be using it is as follows (pay close attention to the quotes!)

 `ng-class="{ 'class-name' : expression, 'another-class': another expression }".`

 An example of this would be: `"{ 'has-error' : sampleForm.username.$invalid }"`

 But how about showing an error message?
-To do this we are going to be using the `ng-show` directive which works like this:
+To do this you are going to be using the `ng-show` directive which works like this:

 `ng-show="condition"`